Baikonur Cosmodrome Site 200

-Site 200 at the Baikonur Cosmodrome is a launch site used by Proton rockets.
+Site 200 at the Baikonur Cosmodrome is a launch site used, along with Site 81, by Proton rockets.
 It consists of two launch pads, areas 39 and 40.
 Area 39 is currently (as of 2021) used for Proton-M launches, including commercial flights conducted by International Launch Services.
 Area 40 is currently (as of 2021) inactive, as it was slated to be rebuilt as a launch site for the Angara rocket.
 Although the project was relocated to Site 250, Area 40 was not put back into service.

 A number of planetary probes have been launched from Site 200.
 Venera 14, Venera 15, Vega 1, Fobos 1, the failed Mars-96, and ExoMars were launched from area 39.
 Venera 13, Venera 16, Vega 2, Fobos 2 were launched from Area 40.
 Area 39 was also the launch site for the core of the Mir space station, along with both Kvant modules, and the Kristall module.
 Salyut 7 and Granat were launched from Area 40.

 On 13 May 2021 the pad was modified to support the launch of Nauka.